Chart Color Schemes

 Tingira Heights is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Tingira Heights is around 2,041, reflecting a decrease of 2 people since the 2021 Census which reported a population of 2,043.
-This change is inferred from AreaSearch's estimation of the resident population at 2,036 following examination of the latest ERP data release by the ABS in June 2024, and an additional 1 validated new address since the Census date.
-This results in a density ratio of 1,121 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
-Interstate migration contributed approximately 63.0% of overall population gains during recent periods.
-For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+As of November 2025, the estimated population for the Tingira Heights statistical area (Lv2) is around 2,070 people.
+This figure reflects an increase of 27 individuals since the 2021 Census, which reported a population of 2,043.
+The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses, is 2,031 people.
+This results in a population density ratio of approximately 1,137 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+The Tingira Heights (SA2) has demonstrated competitive growth fundamentals with its 1.3% population increase since the census, positioning it within 2.7 percentage points of the SA3 area's 4.0% growth.
+Interstate migration contributed approximately 63.0% of overall population gains during recent periods for this area.

 Frequently Asked Questions - Population